pelotom/hkts/README.md

 };
 ```

 The `$` operator recursively walks the tree of the first type passed to it, substituting `_`s wherever it finds them with the second type passed to it.
 That's all there is to it!
+Take a look at [the tests](https://github.com/pelotom/hkts/blob/master/src/index.spec.ts) for more examples.

 This is just a proof of concept at the moment; use at your own risk!